aomra015/curri/README.md

 ```

 ### Forms
-- Create form object form track/checkpoints so that teachers can easily add this stuff.
+- Create form for adding a track and its associated checkpoints.

 ### Invitations
-- ability to invite multiple students at once
+- ability to invite multiple students at once (discuss this)

 ### Analytics
-- individual student analytics
+- individual student analytics (discuss this)
-- aggregated analytics over time
+- aggregated analytics over time (discuss this)

 ## Done